cybermangrove/secureFL/README.md

 The selection strategy for these high-risk model parameters (i.e., high-risk proportion of the model's parameters) is critical.
 While traditional ideas may rely on the absolute values or the absolute changes (delta values) of the parameters, our framework introduces an innovative approach by evaluating the parameters' propensity, from the perspective of the adversary, to contribute to the Attack Success Rate (ASR) of SIA in the FL context, where the adversary acts as the honest but curious server.
 By assessing which parameters most significantly affect the loss function in the context of SIA, we can identify those parameters as high-risk.

 ### Environment Setup
+This is the python and pip version I run, it might be able to run with other python/pip versions.
+Of course you need to use pip to install some dependencies like numpy.

 ```python
 python --version
 3.9.18